It is important to know how to write an objective on a resume, because if your resume has one it will be one of the first things the recruiter sees.

 Though some recruiters say that an objective statement isn't necessary and that you can skip it altogether, that's not the case with all recruiters.
 Many recruiters refer to the objective statement to decide if they want to go any further with the resume.
 If the objective statement is poorly written, has grammatical errors, is targeting a different industry, or is vague, a recruiter will move on to another resume in a heartbeat.

-When writing an objective statement, you’ve got to make it count.
+When you write an objective statement, you’ve got to make it count.
 One way to do this is to review the job posting and highlight traits from your experiences that are also requirements of the job.
 Then, decide which of those traits are best to include in your objective statement.
-You don’t need to rewrite your entire objective statement every time you submit your resume, but you do want to tweak it to align with each job for which you apply.
+You don't need to rewrite your entire objective statement every time you submit your resume, but you do want to tweak it to align with each job for which you apply.